PalisadoesFoundation/talawa-docs/docs/developers/talawa-api/pagination.md

 }
 ```

+Notice the change in names of graphql inputs `QueryPostsSortedByInput` and `QueryPostsWhereInput` corresponding to posts connection arguments `sortedBy` and `where`.
+Everything else is similar to the schema implementation for non root **Query** posts connection.

 Please don't refrain from using verbose naming in the schema.
-Try as much as possible to convey the intention using proper data structures and naming while also making sure there are no naming collisions.
+Try as much as possible to convey the intention using proper data structures and naming while also making sure there are no chances for naming collisions in the future.

 These connection arguments convey a sane flow of operations to the developer while also sounding like a natural coherent sentence.
 Take a read:-